Permutation Weighting: Problem Statement and Related Work

-We first fix notation before describing the problem setup and our proposed solution.
+We first fix notation used throughout.
 We denote random variables using upper case, constant values and observations drawn from random variables in lower case, and denote a set with boldface.
-Let $\mathcal{D}$ be a dataset consisting of observations from treatment, $A$, an outcome, $Y$, and a set of covariates, $\textbf{X}$.
-We will refer to estimates of quantities using hats, i.e. $\hat{w}$ is an estimate of $w$.
-We assume the following properties of the observed data throughout this work: \begin{assump} Independence conditional on $\mathbf{X}$, i.e., $Y(a) \bigCI A \mid \mathbf{X} \quad \forall a \in A$ \end{assump} \begin{assump} Positivity over treatment status, i.e., $p(A\mid \mathbf{X}=\mathbf{x}) > 0 \quad \forall \mathbf{x} \in \mathbf{X}$ \end{assump}
+We will refer to estimates of quantities using hats, e.g., $\hat{w}$ is an estimate of $w$.
+Let $\mathcal{D}$ be a dataset consisting of treatments $\textbf{A}$ defined over a domain $\mathcal{A}$, real valued outcomes $Y \in \mathbb{R}$, and a set of covariates $\textbf{X}$ defined over a domain $\mathcal{X}$.
+Note that in our setup, we make no assumption on the cardinality of treatment.
+Finally, we denote a \textit{potential outcome} as $Y(\textbf{a})$, which represents an outcome that would have been observed if treatment $\textbf{a}$ had been assigned.